 Because diamonds are scrutinized so closely under high magnification, identifying the difference between grades isn’t usually easy with the naked eye.

 For instance, determining the difference between a 1-carat diamond graded as FL on the clarity scale and one graded as VVS1 will likely be impossible, even for a skilled jeweler.
-(Provided they’re the same color and cut.)
+(Provided they’re the same diamond color and cut.)
 That’s good news for those looking to save a little money on a diamond without compromising sparkle!

 How to Get the Best Value for a 1 Carat Diamond Ring